srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 For the n -2 scenario, you only have to change the code `-and ($_.scheduledActionsForRule.scheduledActionConfigurations.gracePeriodHours -gt 0)` into `-and ($_.scheduledActionsForRule.scheduledActionConfigurations.gracePeriodHours -eq 0)` (gt changes into eq).

 ### Update device compliance policy
 The PowerShell code above stores the correct policy into `$n1Policy` variable.
-The only thing we need to do now is using the `$n1Policy.id` and send an update request (PATCH request) with the correct `osMinimumVersion` value and ofcourse the policy type.
+The only thing we need to do now is using the `$n1Policy.id` and send an update request (PATCH request) with the correct `osMinimumVersion` value and of course the policy type.

 ```powershell
 $body = @{